thomasgilgenast/hic3defdr/README.md

 ### Generating simulations

-To create an ES-based simulation over all chromosomes listed in `h.chroms`, we run
+To create an NPC-based simulation over all chromosomes listed in `h.chroms`, we run

     >>> from hic3defdr import HiC3DeFDR
     >>>
     >>> h = HiC3DeFDR.load('output')
-    >>> h.simulate('ES')
+    >>> h.simulate('NPC')
     creating directory sim

 If we passed `trend='dist'` to `h.estimate_disp()`, we need to pass it to `h.simulate()` as well to ensure that the simulation function knows to treat the previously-fitted dispersion function as a function of distance.

-This takes the mean of the real scaled data across the ES replicates and perturbs the loops specified in `h.loop_patterns['ES']` up or down at random to generate two new conditions called "A" and "B".
-The scaled mean matrices for these conditions are then biased and scaled by the bias vectors and size factors taken from the real experimental replicates, and the ES dispersion function fitted to the real ES data is applied to the biased and scaled means to obtain dispersion values.
+This takes the mean of the real scaled data across the NPC replicates and perturbs the loops specified in `h.loop_patterns['NPC']` up or down at random to generate two new conditions called "A" and "B".
+The scaled mean matrices for these conditions are then biased and scaled by the bias vectors and size factors taken from the real experimental replicates, and the NPC dispersion function fitted to the real NPC data is applied to the biased and scaled means to obtain dispersion values.
 These means and dispersions are used to draw an NB random variable for each pixel of each simulated replicate.
 The number of replicates in each of the simulated conditions "A" and "B" will match the design of the real